shorabhd/TicTacToe/README.md

-Run the .apk file from the aoo -> build -> outputs -> apk
+Run the .apk file from the app -> build -> outputs -> apk